peterparkedcar165/classes/README.md

 ###### 2 - Elven Leap: Leap forward (not upwards), and shoot continuous Arrows at enemies within a 1-second window.

-###### 3 - Ethereal Sniper: Increase your Stealth by 50%, and grant a burst of Speed and Air Speed.
+###### 3 - Ethereal Sniper [TOGGLE]: Increase your Stealth by 50%, and grant a burst of Speed and Air Speed.
 Arrow shots that hit targets away from the Follow Range / Stealth threshold will not cause aggro.
 Arrow Damage decreases but Arrow Velocity increases proportionally.
+Drains Mana and Cooldown.

 ###### 4 - Ethereal Storm: Enter a state of Ethereal Storm, increase your Spell Power by 4, Draw Speed by 2, and Movement Speed by 15%.
 Every Arrow hit shoots coordinated Light Bolt shot at the same target, at the same speed, which causes the same explosion.